Heart Attack Symptoms in Men

 Statistically it has been observed that men are the primary victims of heart attacks but women are more prone to die if they survive the first heart attack.
 The observed factors for the same are high blood pressure and high cholesterol levels.

-On an average, a woman has her first heart attack at the age of around 70 years.
-But the graph goes drastically north after this.
+On average, a woman has her first heart attack at the age of around 70 years.
+But indications are that this drastically increases over time.

 Also, surprisingly, there are close to 20000 women below the age of 45 who are admitted to a hospital every year in the U.S.